xsrust/ttds_group/README.md

 This repo contains the code and some of the data used for our TTDS **Movie Genre Classification using Subtitles** group project.

 There are three main folders:
 - ```jsons``` contains two jsons created using Scrapy that link movies titles with their IMDb ID and genre(s).
-There is another file inside the classification folder that contains both of these joined (with duplicates, check classification/README.txt) for more information.
+There is another json inside the classification folder that contains both of these joined.
 - ```subtitles-module``` contains the code used for the data collection and data processing part of this project.
-For more information on this check the readme in this folder.
+For more information on this check the readme in the [subtitles-module folder](https://github.com/xsrust/ttds_group/tree/master/subtitles-module).
 - ```classification``` contains the code used for the classification task.
 For more information on this check the readme on this folder.
+For more information on this please check the readme in the [classification folder](https://github.com/xsrust/ttds_group/tree/master/classification).

 ## Contributors: